Your guide to Dal's mental health resources

 Multifaith Services

-Multifaith Services in the Student Union Building (SUB) provides a safe and inclusive space for students who may be experiencing difficulties with studies, work, relationships, or sexual orientation.
+Multifaith Services in the International Centre (LeMarchant Place, 1246 LeMarchant St.) provides a safe and inclusive space for students who may be experiencing difficulties with studies, work, relationships, or sexual orientation.
 There are currently 14 chaplains representing many religions, faiths, and traditions.
 Chaplains provide confidential support and counselling on personal and spiritual matters.

 Peers on campus

 Dal’s Stay Connected Mental Health Project has two on-campus peer support workers who have received 16 hours of training in order to provide non-judgmental, confidential, and safe mental health support for free.
-They’re available to chat Monday to Thursday, 4–6pm in the DSU Wellness Room in the lower level of the SUB, and Fridays, 12–1pm in the Melda Murray Student Centre on Sexton Campus.
-You can also book virtual appointments during drop-in hours (email peersupp@dal.ca).
+They’re available to chat in person (check the website for updated times/locations for drop-in appointments) or you can book a virtual appointment by emailing peersupp@dal.ca.
 They understand.
 They've been there, too.

 Mental health training and events